List of Magic Knight Rayearth characters: Zagato

 High Priest to Princess Emeraude and Clef's right-hand man, Zagato fell deeply in love with the beautiful and kind Princess.
 Despite her best efforts to put Cephiro first and foremost, Princess Emeraude fell in love with Zagato as well.
 When Emeraude goes missing, Zagato came forth as having had kidnapped Princess Emeraude.
 In reality, Emeraude was so upset by her lack of will that she imprisoned herself in the water dungeon to avoid seeing Zagato.
 Zagato does not reveal this to the Magic Knights or Cephiro's people, aiming to destroy the knights when they come after him.

 The reason Zagato is this way is because of his deep love for Emeraude and equally deep hate for Cephiro's Pillar System.
 The Pillar must devote every moment of their existence to praying for Cephiro and never seek happiness from anything except seeing the planet prosper.
 Zagato was tormented to see Emeraude chained down as such and even more so when she had to resist the love that had grown between them.
 He decides that instead of Emeraude returning as the Pillar and continuing to be a slave to Cephiro, he would rather have Cephiro cease to exist.

-In the end of the first season, he is killed in battle by the Magic Knights in a final attempt to protect Emeraude; his last words tell her to "be free".
-His death caused Emeraude to become lost in her own grief and rage, causing her to also be killed by the Magic Knights, who were only forced to.
+In the end of the first season, he is killed in battle by the Magic Knights while desperately trying to protect Emeraude; his last words tell her to "be free".
+His death causes Emeraude to become lost in her own grief and rage before attacking the Magic Knights, who kill her in self-defense.

-Zagato is the name of an Italian automotive design studio.
+He is named after Italian automotive design studio Zagato.